Tatsumi0000/KMP-Multimodule-Template/README.md

 # KMP-Multimodule-Template

-This repository is a template for implementing multi-modules in Kotlin Multiplatform(KMP).
+This repository is a template for implementing multimodule in Kotlin Multiplatform(KMP).

 | tool                    | version |
 | ----------------------- | ------- |